Epicfisher/TouhouDiscordBot/README.md

 ##### Mandatory:
 ```
-'TOKEN' = Token from your Discord app (https://discordapp.com/developers/applications/me/)
+'PATCHYBOT-TOKEN' = Token from your Discord app (https://discordapp.com/developers/applications/me/)
 ```
 ##### Optional:
 ```
-'DBLTOKEN' = Allows for discordbots.org API functionality (Disabled by Default)
+'PATCHYBOT-DBLTOKEN' = Allows for discordbots.org API functionality (Disabled by Default)

-'PREFIX' = Customize the Command Prefix ('k.' by Default)
+'PATCHYBOT-PREFIX' = Customize the Command Prefix ('k.' by Default)

+'PATCHYBOT-DATAGUILDID' = The Guild ID the Bot will use for it's Data Storage (Disabled by Default)
+'PATCHYBOT-DATACHANNELID' = The Channel ID the Bot will use for it's Data Storage (Disabled by Default)

+'PATCHYBOT-SUGGESTIONSGUILDID' = The Guild ID the Bot will output Suggestions to (Disabled by Default)
+'PATCHYBOT-SUGGESTIONSCHANNELID' = The Channel ID the Bot will output Suggestions to (Disabled by Default)
 ```